 Green Chimneys The second-line was important to Monk, of course, and in this case he gave it to the private school where the Monk kids were students.

 Hackensack A kind of “Lady, be Good.”
 When Ray Copeland’s trumpet gets in there on the quintet recording it is truly “out.”

 Hornin’ In Monk should have brought this one back, a tasty swinger full of half-step harmonies.
 A highlight of the Blue Notes.

-Humph Rhythm changes starting on F-sharp and cycling back to B-flat.
-I can understand why he didn’t bring back “Humph,” for eventually he just put it all in “Rhythm-a-Ning,”
+Humph Rhythm changes starting on F-sharp winding around back to B-flat, an effect that may have come from the Billy Kyle/John Kirby “A Flat to C.” I can understand why he didn’t bring back “Humph,” for eventually he just put it all in “Rhythm-a-Ning,”